dev-academy-programme/waffler/README.md

 # Waffler
 Load a json of issues into a git repo

+> **NOTE**: This tool is no longer being used to push Phase 0 assignments.
+It has been superseded by [waffler-the-revenge](https://www.npmjs.com/package/waffler-the-revenge).

 ## setting up cohort curriculum

 1. export GITHUB_USERNAME and GITHUB_PASSWORD from shell